shunjiewang/liplabel-ui/README.md

 # LipLabeler
-A GUI tool for labeling lip aperture for experimental phonetics.
+A tool for manually annotating the lip aperture for studies in experimental phonetics.